onion2020/onion2020/_pages/cfp.md

 - Survey and/or position papers
 - Demo papers

+*Authors are strongly encouraged to identify and discuss ethical issues arising from their work, insofar as it involves the use of image data or descriptions of people.*

 Relevant topics include, but are not limited to:

 - Datasets of facial images and descriptions